Zion Episcopal Church

 Ministers of the Liturgy

-Celebrant The Rev. Alexander Herasimtschuk
+Celebrant The Rev. Alexander Herasimtshcuk

-Lay Eucharistic Minister Nancy Rubsam
+Lay Eucharistic Minister Anne Kasin

-Altar Guild Nancy Rubsam
+Altar Guild Terri Rhoades

 Wardens